Attainable forms of intermediate dimensions: Introduction

 for all $\theta\in(0,1)$. \end{itheorem} We see that the intermediate dimensions can have highly varied behaviour; such behaviour has not been seen in any prior examples.
 In particular, without stronger assumptions on the set $F$, very little can be said about the possible forms of the intermediate dimensions.

-We note that this resolves all remaining questions asked in Falconer's survey \cite{fal2021}.
-In particular, the following behaviours for the intermediate dimensions are all possible: \begin{enumerate}[nl,r] \item Constant on countably many disjoint closed intervals in $[0,1]$, and strictly increasing otherwise. \item Strictly convex, or linear and non-constant, on $[0,1]$. \item Non-differentiable at each point in a dense subset $E$ of $(0,1)$ with $\dimH E=1$ (in fact, any $G_{\delta\sigma}$ set with Lebesgue measure zero \cite{zah1946}). \end{enumerate}
+For example, it follows directly from \cref{e:intro-gen-bound} that if $f$ is any non-decreasing Lipschitz function on $[0,1]$, there exists some constants $a>0$, $b\in\R$, and a set $F\subset\R$ such that $\dim_\theta F=af(\theta)+b$ for all $\theta\in[0,1]$.
+In particular, the following behaviours for the intermediate dimensions are all possible: \begin{enumerate}[nl,r] \item Constant on countably many disjoint closed intervals in $[0,1]$, and strictly increasing otherwise. \item Strictly concave, strictly convex, or linear and non-constant, on $[0,1]$. \item Non-differentiable at each point in a dense subset $E$ of $(0,1)$ with $\dimH E=1$ (in fact, the points of non-differentiability can form an arbitrary $G_{\delta\sigma}$ subset of $[0,1]$ with Lebesgue measure zero~\cite{zah1946}). \end{enumerate} This resolves all remaining questions asked in Falconer's survey \cite{fal2021}.